StrangeBeeCorp/docs/docs/cortex/user-guides/first-start.md

 This is the quick start guide for Cortex 3.
 It assumes that Cortex [has been installed](../installation-and-configuration/step-by-step-guide.md), and that [the analyzers](../installation-and-configuration/analyzers-responders.md) have been installed as well.

 ## Step 1: Connect to Cortex
-One Cortex is installed and configured, open your web browser and connect to http://cortexaddress:9001.
+Once Cortex is installed and configured, open your web browser and connect to http://cortexaddress:9001.

 ## Step 2: Update the database
 Cortex uses ElasticSearch to store users, organizations and analyzers configuration.
 The first time you connect to the Web UI (`http://<CORTEX_IP>:9001` by default), you have to create the database by clicking the `Update Database` button.